This easy gluten free quiche with sausage and tomato and a crazy good cheese cracker crust is an easy brunch.

 - Yes, real men do eat quiche!!
 Just ask Mr. Fearless Dining!

 You won’t believe how easy it is to make this easy gluten free pie crust for your quiche!
-There is no need to make a pie dough for this quiche recipe when you can use these crackers!
+There is no need to make pie crust dough for this quiche recipe when you can use these crackers!
 (Though if you do want to make a flaky pie crust, use this Gluten Free Pie Crust Recipe.

 Once you crush up the Lance Gluten Free Cheddar Cheese Crackers and make the crust, pour in your egg mixture and add your favorite quiche fillings.
 Although I used scallions, tomatoes, cheese, and sausage in my quiche, you can use any fillings you like.
 Bacon, broccoli, anything your kids will eat!
 The flavors all work with these cheese crackers.
 Then bake.

 Steps to Making a Gluten Free Quiche:

 First the fun part.
 Put your crackers in a bag and use a rolling pin to smoosh them into crumbs.